outkastm/Filelist.ro/README.md

 Filelist.ro
 ===========

-Couchpotato provider 2.4
+Couchpotato provider 2.6

 How-to install
 ===========
-Make an folder named filelist at your customs_plugin folder and place the __init__.py and main.py file inside

-Your custom_plugin folder, which is located within your config folder.
+Make an folder named filelist at your customs_plugin folder and place the __init__.py and main.py file inside your custom_plugin folder, which is located within your config folder.
 See Settings->About->Directories (second folder is your config folder) for location

 How-to use
 ==========